Fire at Mexico Pemex gas facility kills 26

-REYNOSA, Mexico At least 26 people were killed and as many injured when a Pemex gas facility burst into flames in northern Mexico on Tuesday, one of the worst accidents to hit the state oil monopoly in recent years.
+REYNOSA, Mexico At least 26 people were killed when a gas facility of state oil monopoly Pemex burst into flames in northern Mexico on Tuesday, disrupting gas supplies in the area.

 Pemex said in a statement that 26 workers had been killed at the gas compression station near the city of Reynosa, a key entry point for natural gas to Mexico from the United States.

-The cause of the fire was unclear.
-Pemex said it was still investigating after fire fighters brought it under control early on Tuesday afternoon.
-Local residents told media they heard an explosion before the flames took hold.

-Illegal tapping of pipelines, which have been regularly targeted by criminal gangs, costing Mexico hundreds of millions of dollars, have sparked fires in the past.

-Of the dead in Tuesday's incident, four were Pemex staff, and 22 were contract workers, the company said.
-Another 27 people were injured.
+Of the dead, four were Pemex staff, and 22 were contract workers, the company said.

-The fire disrupted gas distribution in the area after Pemex turned off the pipeline, and local deliveries could be put under more serious strain if the shutdown is prolonged.

-Tamaulipas has been a battleground for drug cartels seeking to control smuggling routes, and gangs have repeatedly sought to siphon off fuel from pipelines.

 Pemex said the blaze had caused damage to the measuring equipment, a pipeline and several control valves at the plant, which belongs to its exploration and production arm, PEP.

+The facility sends gas imports from the United States as well as domestic gas production from Mexico's Burgos fields to the industrial city of Monterrey.

+Houston-based oil analyst George Baker said that a temporary shutdown of the Reynosa facility was unlikely to have a big impact on U.S. natural gas exports to Mexico due to extensive storage capacity on the U.S. side of the border.

-David Shields, an independent Mexico City-based oil analyst, said supply to Mexico's domestic market was unlikely to be significantly affected by a temporary closure.
+David Shields, an independent Mexico City-based oil analyst, said supply to Mexico's domestic market is also unlikely to be significantly affected by a temporary closure.

 "If Monterrey can be supplied from one pipeline, it can be supplied from another," said Shields.